zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/JavaScript-Console.rst

 Caveat
 ------

-The go-ethereum JSRE uses the `Otto JS
+The go-expanse JSRE uses the `Otto JS
 VM <https://github.com/robertkrimen/otto>`__ which has some limitations:

 -  "use strict" will parse, but does nothing.